* Q4 advance GDP estimate 2.6 pct vs est. 3 pct growth

 Markets have moved this week on comments from top U.S. officials at the World Economic Forum in Davos.

-U.S. Treasury Secretary Steven Mnuchin's endorsement of a weak dollar, triggered a slide in the currency that helped prop up the indexes.
-The greenback clawed back some of the losses after President Donald Trump said he ultimately wants the dollar to be strong.
+U.S. Treasury Secretary Steven Mnuchin's endorsement of a weak dollar earlier in the week had triggered a slide in the currency.
+It recouped some of the losses after President Donald Trump said he ultimately wants the dollar to be strong.

 Of the 133 S&P 500 companies that have reported quarterly earnings so far, 79.7 percent have topped expectations, versus an average of 72 percent over the previous four quarters.

-Honeywell rose 1.2 percent after the company raised its forecast for 2018 profit.
+Honeywell International rose 1.05 percent after the company raised its forecast for 2018 profit.

-Starbucks fell about 5 percent after it warned 2018 global cafe sales growth would be at the low end of its forecast.
+Starbucks fell 5.8 percent after it warned 2018 global cafe sales growth would be at the low end of its forecast.
+The stock was the biggest drag on the Nasdaq.